Unhinged Super Maniac Minion ALPHA X flings open the door to his dump of a shack, just on the side of the soot-covered Explosion Tower.

 “Really?”
 Overlord Ultradeath asks out to everyone.
 “Only nerds stay quiet?
 That’s like… how do none of you guys get that one?”

-“That’s like, really specific,” Falling Down Stairs says.
+“That’s like, really specific,” Falling Down Stairs Minion says.

 “Yeah, like I know you’re referring Ormai Scramble,” Cosplay Minion notes, “but it’s not funny at all.
-Using a catch phrase does not automatically make it a witty thing to say,” she explains.
+Using a catch phrase does not automatically make it a witty thing to say,” she explains, also not really catching the reference.

 In a rather cute grunt, Overlord Ultradeath tosses his glass aside, shattering it on the floor and wasting good Irish cream.
 “You’re all garbage, really.
-I stuck my neck out to give you guys the scare of a lifetime, and this is how I’m thanked?!”
+I stuck my neck out to give you guys the scares of a lifetime, and this is how you thank me?!”

 “No one wants this but you, Maniac Minion,” Druid Minion claims with a cool tone.

-“Your decorum is severely lacking,” Tidiness Minion notes, her gaze icy.
+“Your decorum is severely lacking,” Tidiness Minion notes, her gaze icy with contempt.

 “There’s no tasty snacks!”
 Gourmand Minion criticizes.